lightbend/kalix-jvm-sdk/samples/java-eventing-shopping-cart/README.md

 To run the example locally with the GooglePubSub emulator: (See below for instructions to run against real Pub/Sub)

-* Start the emulator: `gcloud beta emulators pubsub start --project=test --host-port=0.0.0.0:8085`
+* Start the pubsub emulator: `gcloud beta emulators pubsub start --project=test --host-port=0.0.0.0:8085`
 * Start the example:
   * from sbt: `sbt java-eventing-shopping-cart/run`
   * or mvn